-Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver protects the waiver oarticipant, The state does not establish reasonable limits.
+Not Applicable (see instructions) Note: If the state protects the maximum amount for the waiver participant, not applicable must be selected.
+The state does not establish reasonable limits.
 The state establishes the following reasonable limits Specify:

 Note: The following selections apply for the time periods before January 1, 2014 or after December 31, 2018.